You are expected to regularly check your HWS email

 Exams are to be completed solely by the student

 whose name is on the paper.
-Exams are closed book, and the
+Exams are open book (allowed

-are individual assignments.
-You may discuss ideas with and get help
+them yourself first.
+You may discuss ideas with and get help from the

-from the instructor, Teaching Fellows, and other students in the
+programming or debugging from other students in the course,

-course but you must acknowledge the help received in
+groups.
+Also note that you must acknowledge the help received